saksham0309/GUI-Music-Player-using-Tkinter-and-Pygame/README.md

 The modules used in the program is Pygame and Tkinter.

-The application allows user to slect a certain folder that contains the songs.The functions provided in the app are:
+The application allows user to select a certain folder that contains the songs.The functions provided in the app are:

 1)Play the song